olowoyinka/ML_ImageClassification_ChestDisease/README.md

 ## DESCRIPTION

 It is so obvious that an average **PULMONOLOGIST** spent several hour to diagnosis a sample image of X-Ray chest.
-Most especially, the diagnosis that involves classifying the kind of chest disease.
+Most especially, the diagnosis involves classifying different kind of disease that occurs in the chest.

-Our project provides a Web based solution for **PULMONOLOGIST**.
+Our project provides a Web based solution for this challenges faced by **PULMONOLOGIST**.

 This solution helps to visually inspect a sample of X-Ray chest images in order to classify or predict the image according to the categories of Chest Disease.